arkworks-rs/algebra/ff/README.md

 #[derive(SmallFpConfig)]
 #[modulus = "18446744069414584321"]
 #[generator = "7"]
-#[backend = "montgomery"] // or "standard"
 pub struct SmallF64ConfigMont;
 pub type SmallF64Mont = SmallFp<SmallF64ConfigMont>;
 ```

 The standard field implementation can represent arbitrarily large fields, while the small field implementation supports native integer types from `u8` to `u128` for faster arithmetic.
+The both implementations use Montgomery arithmetic.
 The small field implementation requires that the modulus fits into u128.

 ## Usage